Contact A-General

 Before you have the drain cleaned, try using name brand drain maintenance products.
 These products are designed to dissolve buildups of food, grease or hair.
 Most of the time, these products can fix small clogs without a problem.

-Rumbling sounds coming from a water heater are an indication that sentiment has collected in the bottom of a tank.
+Rumbling sounds coming from a water heater are an indication that sediment has collected in the bottom of a tank.
 The sound is boiling water trapped in the sediment, thus preventing the heat to transfer into the rest of the water in the tank.

 You can try draining a few gallons of water off the bottom of the water heater tank, to try to reduce some of the sediment.
 This is done by attaching a hose to the tank valve at the bottom.
 Allow it to drain for about five minutes.